Schweitzer-Engineering-Laboratories/fixedpoint/docs/source/long_description.rst

-The fixedpoint python package offers several features that are widely used in DSP applications:
+The fixedpoint package offers several features that are widely used in DSP applications:

 * Generate fixed point numbers from